smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

   SPCAUT(*JOBCTL *SPLCTL *SAVSYS)
 ```
 :::tip
-The *ALLOBJ special authority granted to user SMANET is discussed below under the topic of [Introduction to Installation Strategies](#Introduc) as well as in the [LSAM Security and Object Authority](../security/strategy.md) section of the **IBM i LSAM** online help.
+The *ALLOBJ special authority granted to user SMANET is discussed below under the topic of [Introduction to Installation Strategies](#Introduc) as well as in the [LSAM Security and Object Authority](../security/strategy.md) section of the **IBM i LSAM** documentation.
 :::

 ### Prepare the Installation Library